fhiso/sources-and-citations/citation-elements.md

 {.example} *Formatted citations* do not normally include details such as the email addresses, phone numbers or academic affiliations of authors, so they should not be included in the *citation element set*.
+A more general mechanism for describing *sources* may well include such elements, but they are beyond the scope of this standard.

 ### Characters and strings